• Skip to primary navigation

 Go above and beyond this holiday season with a healthy dessert that the whole family can enjoy.

-Fresh fruit Christmas tree made with strawberries, grapes, kiwi, blackberries, blueberries, tangerines, and starfruit, perfect for healthy holiday gifts and festive nutrition.
+A festive fruit Christmas tree made with strawberries, grapes, kiwi, blueberries, blackberries, and tangerines.

 “I’ll bring a fruit platter,” I offered, knowing it would be an easy way to sneak some healthy treats into our holiday meal.
 But I wanted to do something different, a presentation that would stand out.
 Cue the fruit Christmas tree—a crafty stack of scrumptious fresh fruits that works as both a dessert platter and a centerpiece.